-Also known as Pearl Bridge, this is a suspension bridge in Japan that crosses the Akashi Strait linking Maiko in Kobe and Iwaya in Awaji town on Awaji Island.
+Also known as Pearl Bridge, this is a suspension bridge in Japan that crosses the Akashi Strait linking Maiko, in Kobe, and Iwaya, in Awaji town on Awaji Island.

-It has an unsupported length of 5,413 feet, and its cost was up to $363 million.
+It has an unsupported length of 5,413 feet, and its cost was around US$363 million.
 It links the Jintang and Cezi Islands.
 It was built by Dorman Long Technology Limited.

 It was designed by the Danish architectural practice Dissing+Weitling.
 The link replaces the ferry service which had been the primary means of crossing the Great Belt.

 The bridge forms part of the Beijing-Shanghai Expressway.
 Its longest span has 4,890 feet between columns.
-The towers are 705 ft above water level, and the main span of the bridge consists of an orthotropic steel box girder that is 10 feet in depth.
-The deck width is 129 feet.
-The contractors for this project were China Road and Bridge Co. and Dorman Long Technology Limited.
+The towers are 705 ft above water level, and the main span of the bridge consists of an orthotropic steel box girder that is 10 feet in depth with a deck width of 129 feet.

 The consulting engineers for the project were Freeman Fox & Partners, and the contractor was Sir William Arrol & Co.
 It has an unsupported span length of 4,626 feet.
 The towers are hollow vertical concrete columns, each 510 ft tall and the bridge is designed to tolerate constant motion and bends more than 10 ft in winds of 80 miles per hour.